 The Flood and Water Management Act 2010 requires county councils to lead the coordination of flood risk management for surface water, groundwater and ordinary watercourses in their area.

 Main river flooding remains the responsibility of Natural Resources Wales and the Act requires them to develop, maintain and apply a National Flood and Coastal Erosion Risk Management Strategy.
 Conwy County Borough Council has developed a Local Flood Risk Management Strategy, which gives a clear vision for how flood risk will be dealt with in Conwy.
 An important part of the Local Strategy is to ensure that communities are aware of what risks exist, the Council’s and other Risk Management Authorities’ responsibilities for flood risk and what communities can do to involve themselves.
-If you have any questions or require any further information, please contact us.
+If you have any questions or require any further information, please fill in our online form.

 Flood Investigation Reports